How Darkest Dungeon mirrors the real highs and lows of game development

 Making a game about stress helped Sigman and Bourassa understand how stress affected their lives

 As they put it, the in-game character barks that drive up the stress level with other party members is actually a mechanic that Sigman and Bourassa saw reflected among their game development team in production.
-According to them, they wound up putting a moratorium up on discussing stress as the project went on, instead electing to create a Slack icon based on the game’s stress icon to let other employees know when their mood wasn’t 100%.
+According to them, they wound up putting a moratorium on discussing stress as the project went on, instead electing to create a Slack icon based on the game’s stress icon to let other employees know when their mood wasn’t 100 percent.

 The game’s new character, the Flagellant, makes interesting use of the game’s death mechanic